DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 Few notes for organization of the result files.
 For interpretation, please also refer to our TCHES paper listed in [Context](#context).

-1)	In case it exists, check `reports/errors.rpt` for any processing errors at your end (aside the scoring errors for EXT; see point 3. below).
+1)	In case it exists, check `reports/errors.rpt` for any processing errors at your end (apart from the scoring errors for EXT that can be ignored; see point 3. below).

 2)	For AIC, all results are summarized in `reports/scores.rpt`.
 This file contains all the metrics (for both the baseline and the submission) and the scoring.
 More extended views -- but no further relevant data beyond that already included in `scores.rpt` -- are covered by the various files in `reports/`.
 See also the README files in `benchmarks/_release/_final/$bench/README` for detailed descriptions of the various files.